Majikah/majik-signature/README.md

   contentHash?: string;
   timestamp: string;
   contentType?: string;
-  reason?: string; // present when valid is false
+  handler?: string;  // present when result came from a file-level verify reason?: string;   // present when valid is false
 }
 ```